 If you have done your research, you know that there are a few basic categories of traditional website hosting—Virtual Private Server (VPS) hosting, cloud hosting, dedicated web hosting, colocation, etc. In terms of affordability, purchasing a VPS plan is a smart choice.
 But what operating system should you have installed?

 Linux is a Unix-like computer operating system that has evolved the way consumers view open-source software.
 More often than not, Linux is the operating system of choice for hosting providers to have installed on their servers and mainframe computers.
 Because Linux is open-source, there is no special software, license or permission that is required before installation, thus making a VPS hosting solution more cost-effective for both the provider and the consumer.
 Our Linux hosting plan with 1 GB RAM starts at only $9.93 per month, whereas our Windows VPS with the same configuration starts at $14.97 per month.

 One of the largest benefits Linux-based servers provide is the fact that Linux is almost always protected from virus attacks and malicious intrusion attempts.
 This factor greatly contributes to the popularity of this operating system.
-Additionally, since Linux does not regularly consume many resources, disk space, and bandwidth, RAM is conserved and uptime is maximized.
+Additionally, since Linux does not regularly consume many resources, disk space, and bandwidth, RAM is conserved and up-time is maximized.
 Managing the server becomes an easier process due to the simplicity of the software, and all of these saved dollars are passed to the customer.

 Overall, choosing a Virtual Private Server installed with Linux software is a great decision due to its inherent security, reputation for innovation and simplistic architecture.
-To learn more about Atantic.Net servers installed with Linux, contact us at 1-800-422-2936 today.
+To learn more about Atlantic.Net servers installed with Linux, contact us at 1-800-422-2936 today.

 Linux Distributions supported by Atlantic.Net VPS: